Language

 Is my data stored anywhere?

-No. All calculations happen entirely in your browser using client-side JavaScript.
-No data is sent to any server, and nothing is stored after you close the page.
-Your calculations remain completely private and secure.
+No. All calculations happen entirely in your browser.
+Nothing you enter is sent to any server, and nothing is saved after you close the page.

 V Voltage